mortizm1988/PhD_accounting_governance/slides.md

 <!-- maybe work further here on my idea that some sets can be considered "conservatism" and others "fair value accounting" and so on... -->

 ---
-Not all reporting choices are accepted, and managers have discretion over a subset of choices called "the accepted set"  (Watts & Zimmerman, 1990).
+Managers have discretion over a subset of choices called "the accepted set"  (Watts & Zimmerman, 1990).

 This accepted set varies considerably across industries, as the nature of their business converts some choices into more or less informative signals about the firm's performance to other stakeholders.

 ---
 The accounting choice should follow the most fundamental accounting principles: